Skip to main content

 • A mouse

 Step 1: To start, just type snipping tool into the taskbar’s search box and select the resulting app.
 If you're on Windows 10, once it opens, you’ll see a notification that it’s “moving to a new home” in a later update.
 Don't worry.
-Even in Windows 11, it's still an available tool, but Microsoft encourages you to use Snip & Sketch or the Win + Shift + S keyboard shortcut.
+Even in Windows 11, it's still an available tool, but Microsoft encourages you to use the Win + Shift + S keyboard shortcut.

-Method 2: Snip & Sketch
+Snip & Sketch tool in Windows 10

 Step 1: If you use the keyboard shortcut, the screen darkens and renders a five-button toolbar along the top.
 You have the same functions found in the older Snipping Tool, but it doesn’t save your screenshots as a file.
 Instead, the image goes straight to your clipboard first.